 newrelic_agent.log, ensure the JVM process has permissions to write to the

 Permissions management varies greatly by environment, so work with your system administrator to verify that this is not an issue.
 If permissions are not the issue, check that you did not customize the location of the

 Ensure that the YAML format in

 newrelic.ymlis valid by using a YAML validator.
 This tool verifies that your YAML is valid.
 It also gives you an interpreted version uncluttered by comments.

-If your YAML is not valid, use a whitespace-aware editor such as Sublime Text.
+If your YAML is not valid, use an editor that keeps spaces on lines, such as Sublime Text.
 This will help you make changes to your

 - Boot log